rishii100/DeSocial/README.md

 ## Overview

-Welcome to the Decentralized Twitter project!
 This project aims to create a decentralized and censorship-resistant alternative to traditional centralized social media platforms.
 By leveraging blockchain technology and peer-to-peer networks, we aim to empower users with control over their data and provide a platform for free expression.

 ## Features